ogatensor/minato/book/metal/Counterfactual Price Generation.md

 **Counterfactual Price Definition**

 The "counterfactual price" (`p_prime`) represents the price a swap *could have had* under different routing or gas optimization strategies.
 It serves as a comparison point to evaluate the price impact of actual trade executions.
+For a comparison with actual trade executions, see [[Realized Price Definition]].

 **Table of Contents**